BandwidthOnDemand/nsi-dds/README.md

 }
 ```

-When using the Apache `mod_proxy` module to front end the solution we can leave these values as is and point Apache to this port for external DDS API access.
+When using the Apache `mod_proxy` module as a front end solution we can leave these values as is and point Apache to this internal port for DDS API access.
+If this is a standalone instance change the URL to the specific IP address and port for `nsi-dds` access.
+The address '0.0.0.0' will bind to all defined addresses including **localhost**.

 ### Configuring the DDS runtime and peer DDS servers
+The basic runtime configuration of the `nsi-dds` is controlled through the `config/dds.xml` configuration file, or the `config/beans.xml` file.
+We first start with `config/dds.xml` file:

-`vi dds.xml`
+`vi config/dds.xml`

     <tns:dds xmlns:tns="http://schemas.es.net/nsi/2014/03/dds/configuration"
        xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">